freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 ------------
 The *Landing Page* is the public-facing webpage for a SecureDrop instance.
 This page is hosted as a standard (i.e. non-Tor) webpage on the news organization's site.
-It provides first instructions for potential sources and includes the instance's :ref:`Source Interface <glossary_source_interface>` address.
+It provides first instructions for potential *Sources* and includes the instance's :ref:`Source Interface <glossary_source_interface>` address.